Contributors to The Green Issue

 RICHARD RISEMBERG – ‘THE TRUE HIGH COUNTY’

 Richard Risemberg was born into a Jewish-Italian household in Argentina, and brought to Los Angeles to escape the fascist regime of his homeland.
 He has lived there since, except for a digression to Paris in the turbulent Eighties.
 He attended Pepperdine University on a scholarship won in a writing competition, but left in his last year to work in jobs from gritty to glitzy, starting at a motorcycle shop and progressing through offices, retail, an independent design and manufacturing business, and most recently a stint managing an adult literacy program at a library branch in one of the poorest neighborhoods of the city.
 All has become source material for his writing.
+You can find Richard’s blog and news bits at Crow Tree Books.

 AMELIA ROUSE – ‘RIVERSIDE LANDSCAPE’